I’m Ruben Perczek—Father, husband, former professional athlete, and Transformation psychologist.

 After the abrupt end to my athletic career, I decided to explore a new outlet and found myself in the world of performing arts.
 It’s a completely different scene from athletics, and that dramatic experience triggered me to start asking much deeper questions about myself beyond winning and sports.

 Where is true meaning in my life if not in trophies and accomplishments?

 And while practicing performing arts, I had an incredible realization:

-In the performing arts, you can become anybody with enough practice.
+In the performing arts, with enough practice (rehearsal), you can become anybody.
 You can mold and shape your identity from the inside, rather than let external forces (like trophies, achievements, and the expectations of others) determine who you are.